-Peru Visa free for Wallis and Futuna citizens
+Guinea-Bissau Visa on arrival for Wallis and Futuna citizens

-Wallis citizens do not need a tourist visa when travelling to Guinea-Bissau.
+Wallis citizens can apply for a visa on arrival when travelling to Guinea-Bissau.
 Guinea-Bissau Visa on arrival is available on arrival for Wallis citizens.
 With this visit visa stay is usually short with a period of 90 days.
-Applicant is not required to be present when applying for Peru Visa free.
+Applicant is not required to be present when applying for Guinea-Bissau Visa on arrival.
 A total of 3 documents are required for applying Guinea-Bissau Visa on arrival.
 You can find Guinea-Bissau visa exemptions.

-Do you need a visa to go to Peru from Wallis and Futuna?
+Do you need a visa to go to Guinea-Bissau from Wallis and Futuna?

-No, Peru visa is not required before travelling to Guinea-Bissau for Wallis citizens.
-Wallis passport holders do not need to apply for a visa.
+No, Guinea-Bissau Visa on arrival is not required before travelling to Guinea-Bissau for Wallis citizens.
+Wallis passport holders have to apply for a tourist visa on arrival.